Cloudneeti/DDOS-Attack-Prevention/101-DDoS-Attack-Prevention/README.md

 This playbook illustrates a simulated distributed denial of service (DDOS) attack against a virtual machine.
 Work through the configuration setting to enable DDOS protections and get alerted when attacks occur.

 # Overview
-It showcases following use cases
-1. Perform DDoS attack on resources in a virtual network including public IP addresses associated with virtual machines by following configuration --> DDoS Protection Standard detects attack and mitigate the DDoS attack and send alert.
+Perform DDoS attack on resources in a virtual network having public IP addresses associated with virtual machines with DDoS Protection Standard to detect, mitigate and send alert on being attacked.
-    * Virtual Network (VNet enabled DDoS Protection Standard)

 <a name="important-notes"></a>